-- Assign and supervise ongoing work of regional staff.
+- assign and supervise work of Department staff;

-- Maintain budget and administrative systems for the region.
+- maintain budget and administrative systems for the Department; and

 The successful applicant will have:

-ability to integrate a feminist and anti-racist perspective into union work;
+- the ability to integrate an equity perspective into the Department’s work;

-Applications will be accepted until August 1, 2014.
-Only applicants selected for an interview will be contacted.
-Refer to the above bulletin number and send your application by e-mail to: firstname.lastname@example.org.
+Applications for this position will be accepted until December 9, 2014.
+Refer to the above bulletin number in the subject line of your message and send your application by e-mail to: firstname.lastname@example.org.
 Only applicants selected for an interview will be contacted.

 The Canadian Labour Congress is an equal opportunity employer.
 Members of equity-seeking groups are encouraged to self-identify.
 Women, workers of colour, workers with disabilities, gay, lesbian, bisexual and transgendered workers and Aboriginal workers are encouraged to apply for this position.